-1500 Rockville Pike
+1500, 1580, 1582, 1584 Rockville Pike

-In December 2012, the Company purchased for \$23.0 million, including acquisition costs, approximately 52,700 square feet of retail space located on the east side of Rockville Pike near the Twinbrook Metro station.
-The property is zoned for up to 745,000 square feet of rentable mixed-use space.
+In 2014, in separate transactions, the Company purchased three properties, with approximately 57,400 square feet of retail space for an aggregate \$25.2 million.
+The three properties are adjacent to an existing property on the east side of Rockville Pike near the Twinbrook Metro station.
+Combined, the four properties total 10.3 acres and are zoned for up to 1.2 million square feet of rentable mixed-use space.
 The Company is actively engaged in a plan for redevelopment but has not committed to any timetable for commencement of construction.